Many Copenhagen Sub-Universes (II)

 Ânderson Q.

-4 min readJul 12, 2022
+3 min readJul 12, 2022

 Photo by Possessed Photography on Unsplash

-We can say our personal-reality is nothing but a story — a narrative — our perception tells us about the external-reality.
+We can say our personal-reality is nothing but a story — a narrative — our perception tells us about the shared-external-reality.
 This narrative relies on our beliefs and disbeliefs and eventually includes patches that only exist within our minds — personal-reality-only-elements and personal-reality-only-events.

 “Here is just one example of the total wrongness of something I tend to be automatically sure of: everything in my own immediate experience supports my deep belief that I am the absolute centre of the universe; the realest, most vivid and important person in existence.
 We rarely think about this sort of natural, basic self-centredness because it’s so socially repulsive.
 But it’s pretty much the same for all of us.
 It is our default setting, hard-wired into our boards at birth.
 Think about it: there is no experience you have had that you are not the absolute centre of.
 The world as you experience it is there in front of YOU or behind YOU, to the left or right of YOU, on YOUR TV or YOUR monitor.
 And so on.
 Other people’s thoughts and feelings have to be communicated to you somehow, but your own are so immediate, urgent, real.
 Therefore, a personal-reality is, ultimately, the only reality.”